 Native American Heritage Month

-Due to Covid, UNSM will not host the annual Hubbard First Peoples of the Plains lecture.
-However, the museum will still offer a variety of virtual programs to celebrate Native American Heritage Month, including a special temporary exhibit honoring the diversity of tribal nations living across North America.
-A calendar of events is available below.
+Due to Covid, UNSM did not host the annual Hubbard First Peoples of the Plains lecture in 2020.
+However, the museum still offered a variety of virtual programs to celebrate Native American Heritage Month, including a special temporary exhibit honoring the diversity of tribal nations living across North America.
+Some virtual content remains available below.

 What can tiny pieces of broken pottery tell us about people in the past?
 More than you might think.
 Dr. Rebecca Wiewel, an archaeologist with the Midwest Archaeological Center shares what is known about a 17th-century village in what is today central Arkansas, and how the Native community responded to de Soto's destructive expedition into the Southeast.

 Thank you to Humanities Nebraska for supporting our virtual programming during Native American Heritage Month.